ossia/score-docs/docs/quick-start/non-linear-timelines.md

 What does happen here ?
 Well, we are starting to scratch the surface of *score* special strength.

-When playing our scenario, *score* will recall our parameters stored states and execute automations as the playhead runs through the timeline, just like we saw earlier.
-But when reaching the starting point of this dashed connection, the playhead will kind of *jump* to the connected elements and continue the reading as time regularly passes by.
+When playing our scenario, *score* will recall our parameters stored states and execute automations as the play-head runs through the timeline, just like we saw earlier.
+But when reaching the starting point of this dashed connection, the play-head will kind of *jump* to the connected elements and continue the reading as time regularly passes by.

-This might looks weird coming from a timeline-based approach but is actually extremely useful.
+This might look weird coming from a timeline-based approach but is actually extremely useful.
 While *score* can help to author elements of precise duration and evolution over time using its timeline as a default grid, it also allows to author state machine-like scenarios by *patching* timed processes.

 ## From timeline-based scenario to state machine